markuz449/COSC349-Assignment-1/README.md

 - GET Nugget prices
 - GET / POST / PUT / PATCH / DELETE Reviews

+Extending the API would enable apps to be built on top of Nugget Watch.
+Potentially a nugget finder and review app.

 ## Implement map functionality

-Nugget Watch could show a map on screen
+Nugget Watch could show a map on the website.
+A service could be built to scrape the chains for their locations (if their terms of use permit this) and build a map on top of Google Maps API, or anything similar.

 ## Rating Reviews